vinuesa/get_phylomarkers/INSTALL.md

 This file lists the software components of the **GET_PHYLOMARKERS** software package and its dependencies, briefly describing how to install them.
 It also provides instructions on **how to setup your Docker environment** to run local instances (containers) of the [**GET_PHYLOMARKERS Docker image**](https://hub.docker.com/r/vinuesa/get_phylomarkers) or [**GET_HOMOLOGUES + GET_PHYLOMARKERS Docker image**](https://hub.docker.com/r/csicunam/get_homologues/), both available from the [Docker registry](https://hub.docker.com/).
 We highly recommend running the containerized, ready-to-use version, which will free you from struggling with system-specific installation and configuration issues.

 The pipeline has been developed and extensively tested on Linux (Ubuntu and RedHat distros).
-It should also run on Mac OS X machines, but it has been less tested in that environment.
+It should also run on Mac OS X machines, but a recent version of Bash needs to be installed.
+We are currently working on a Conda package to make local installations easier.

-A standard local install pulling from GitHub assumes that recent versions of Bash, Perl and R are installed on a multicore (64bit) machine, ideally a server running Linux.
+A standard local install pulling from GitHub assumes that recent versions of Bash (at least v4.3, but v5.+ is preferred), Perl and R are installed on a multicore (64bit) machine, ideally a server running Linux.
-**The pipeline is designed to take advantage of modern multicore machines to parallelize all repetitive tasks** that have to be performed on each cluster of homologous sequences, like tagging sequences, generating multiple sequence alignments, deriving codon alignments, runnig the Phi test on them and inferring maximum likelihood phylogenies from each alignment.
+**The pipeline is designed to take advantage of modern multicore machines to parallelize all repetitive tasks** that have to be performed on each cluster of homologous sequences, like tagging sequences, generating multiple sequence alignments, deriving codon alignments, running the Phi test on them and inferring maximum likelihood phylogenies from each alignment.
 For large genomic datasets, the pipeline should be run on a multiprocessor/multicore server to speed up these computations.

 ## Quick install and test notes